RotherOSS/doc-otobo-installation/content/installation-docker.rst

     SSL key for the nginx webproxy.
     Example: *OTOBO_NGINX_SSL_CERTIFICATE_KEY=/etc/nginx/ssl/acme.key*

+OTOBO_PROXY_SECRET
+    Used to enable remote SSO when nginx does the SSO (e.g. kerberos) and forwards the user identity to OTOBO.
+    Necessary only in combination with the HTTPBasicAuth authentication module in OTOBO.
+    Also see ``WebServer::ProxySecret`` in Kernel/Config/Defaults.pm.

 **Nginx webproxy settings for Kerberos**

 This settings are used by Nginx when Kerberos is used for single sign on.

 OTOBO_NGINX_KERBEROS_KEYTAB
     Kerberos keytab file.
     The default is */etc/krb5.keytab*.

 OTOBO_NGINX_KERBEROS_CONFIG
     Kerberos config file.
     The default is */etc/krb5.conf*, usually generated from *krb5.conf.template*

 OTOBO_NGINX_KERBEROS_SERVICE_NAME
     Kerberos Service Name.
     It is not clear where this setting is actually used anywhere.

 OTOBO_NGINX_KERBEROS_REALM
     Kerberos REALM.
     Used in */etc/krb5.conf*.

 OTOBO_NGINX_KERBEROS_KDC
     Kerberos kdc / AD Controller.
     Used in */etc/krb5.conf*.

 OTOBO_NGINX_KERBEROS_ADMIN_SERVER
     Kerberos Admin Server.
     Used in */etc/krb5.conf*.

 OTOBO_NGINX_KERBEROS_DEFAULT_DOMAIN
     Kerberos Default Domain.
     Used in */etc/krb5.conf*.

 NGINX_ENVSUBST_TEMPLATE_DIR
     Provide a custom Nginx config template dir.
     Gives extra flexibility.

 **Docker Compose settings**

 These settings are used by Docker Compose directly.

 COMPOSE_PROJECT_NAME
     The project name is used as the prefix for the volumes and containers.
-Per default this prefix is set to `otobo`, resulting in container names like `otobo_web_1` and `otobo_db_1`.
+    By default this prefix is set to `otobo`, resulting in container names like `otobo_web_1` and `otobo_db_1`.
     Change this name when you want to run more then one instance of OTOBO on the same server.

 COMPOSE_PATH_SEPARATOR
     Separator for the value of COMPOSE_FILE